-Praised for her “lushly evocative” and “otherworldly” performances, Clare McNamara brings her signature vocal quality and sensitive interpretation to a wide variety of repertoire throughout the United States and abroad.
-Clare has performed at Carnegie Hall, Boston’s Symphony Hall, and Tanglewood’s Seiji Ozawa Hall, among other prestigious venues.
-In addition to an active solo career, Clare maintains affiliations with several ensembles including Boston’s Handel+Haydn Society, Lorelei Ensemble, Skylark Vocal Ensemble, Cut Circle, the Boston Camerata, Colla Parte, The Thirteen, and Tapestry.
+Praised for her “lushly evocative mezzo” and “attentive and precise” musicianship, Clare McNamara brings her signature vocal quality and sensitive interpretation to a wide variety of repertoire throughout the United States and abroad.
+The 2018 recipient of the prestigious St. Botolph Emerging Artist Award, Clare has performed at Carnegie Hall, Boston’s Symphony Hall, and Tanglewood’s Seiji Ozawa Hall, among other world-renowned venues.
+Though particularly adept at early and new music, Clare’s unique instrument is suited to many kinds of repertoire and is only growing in versatility.